How To Spot A Fake 1984 Star Michael Jordan XRC #101 Card

 xrc-jordan-star-border

 Here’s another fake a unsuspecting eBay buyer just sent to me.
-We can see in comparison to the real card that the front color is a slightly different red, and the clarity on the Jordan photo is very fuzzy.
-In addition, you can sort of see how the text is fuzzier on the fake card.
+We can see that, compared to the real card, the front color is a slightly different shade of red, and the clarity in the Jordan photo is very poor.
+In addition, you can see that the text is fuzzier on the fake card.

 jordan-xrc-authentic